google/pytype/docs/errors.md

 ## invalid-function-definition

-An invalid function was constructed via metaprogramming (typically with a decorator such as `@dataclass`).
+An invalid function was constructed, typically with a decorator such as `@dataclass`.
 Example:

 <!-- bad -->
 ```python